flydelabs/flyde-vscode/README.md

 The UI library and other nodes of the toolkit are GNU AGPLv3 licensed.

 In other words, using Flyde flows in your software is permitted without any limitation.
-However, if you use Flyde's visual editor in your own work, it must be open-sourced as well.
+However, if you use Flyde's visual editor in your work, it must be open-sourced as well.
 More about [GNU APGLv3](https://choosealicense.com/licenses/agpl-3.0/) here

 ## FAQ